patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/design-guidelines/content/writing-patternfly-design-guidelines.md

 - Localization considerations.

 ### Accessibility (H2)
-Each component that has an assessibility tab should include the following sentence:
+Each component that has an assessibility tab should include the following sentence within this section:

-For information regarding accessibility, visit the [component name] accessibility tab.
+"For information regarding accessibility, visit the [component name] accessibility tab."

 Then, link the component's accessibilty tab to the words "accessibility tab".

 ## Formatting

+The following best practices should inform the way that you format the content in your design documentation.

 ### Capitalization

 Our [capitalization style guidelines](/ux-writing/capitalization/) outline best practices for capitalization across PatternFly.

 Always write headings in sentence case.
 Write component names in lowercase.

-Example:

-"Usage guidelines for card views"
+For example, "Usage guidelines for card views"

 ### Bolds and italics

 **Bold** component names when you first introduce them.

-Example: A **card** is a square or rectangle container of related information.
+For example, "A **card** is a square or rectangle container of related information."

 *Italicize* words for emphasis, but do so sparingly.